dbergan/Civ6-Warfare-Expanded/README.md

 That's it!
 We automatically get a notification of the pull request and will merge it in at our convenience.
 If we have any questions, we'll let you know.

-# How do I suggesting a complex change?
+# How do I suggest a complex change?

-1) You will need a github account.
+1) You will need a free github account.
 Create one here: https://github.com/join

 2) Once it's created and you've logged into github, go here: https://github.com/dbergan/WarfareExpanded